Dan Ben-Amos: Professional career

 Before beginning his Assistant Professorship in Anthropology at the University of California, Los Angeles, which he held from 1966 to 1967, Ben-Amos conducted folklore research in Nigeria on the oral tradition of the Edo people in Benin City and its rural surroundings.
 He arrived in Nigeria for the first time on January 15, 1966, the day of the first military coup.

-In 1967, he began teaching at The University of Pennsylvania, Philadelphia, serving as an assistant professor for three years and associate professor for seven.
-He became Professor of Folklore and Folklife in 1977, holding the title for twenty-two years.
-His current position at the University of Pennsylvania is Professor of Near Eastern Languages and Civilizations and Folklore, and he serves as Chair of the Graduate Program in Folklore and Folklife.
+In 1967, Ben-Amos began teaching at the University of Pennsylvania, Philadelphia, serving as an assistant professor for three years and associate professor for seven.
+He became professor of Folklore and Folklife in 1977, holding the title for 22 years.
+In 1999 he joined Penn's department of Asian and Middle Eastern Studies; after the split of the department into sub-specialties in 2004, he became professor of Near Eastern Languages and Civilizations.
+He also served as Chair of the Graduate Program in Folklore and Folklife.

-Ben-Amos's scholarly interests include Jewish folklore, African folklore, humor, the history of folklore, and structural analysis.
+Ben-Amos's scholarly interests included Jewish folklore, African folklore, humor, the history of folklore, and structural analysis.

 Ben-Amos served on the executive board of the American Folklore Society from 1977 to 1980.
 He was an associate editor from 1981 to 1984 and book editor from 1988 to 1990 of the Journal of American Folklore.
-He also serves as the general editor to the Indiana Press series Translations in Folklore studies, and since 1996 he has been the editor of the Raphael Patai Series in Jewish Folklore and Anthropology (Wayne State University Press).
+He also served as the general editor to the Indiana Press series Translations in Folklore studies and, from 1996, as the editor of the Raphael Patai Series in Jewish Folklore and Anthropology (Wayne State University Press).

 Dan Ben-Amos's articles appeared in translation in the following languages: Chinese, Estonian, Finnish, French, German, Hebrew, Italian, Lithuanian, Portuguese, Russian, Spanish, Thai, and Turkish.

+Death

+Ben-Amos died on March 26, 2023, at the age of 88.